 SELECTION PROCESS: All submissions are screened and evaluated by EIFF Preview and Selection Committees.
 Their reports and decisions are final and confidential.

-NOTIFICATION: All accepted entrants will be notified on or before July 4, via e-mail.
-Filmmakers whose films are not selected to screen at EIFF will also be notified by this date via email.
+NOTIFICATION: All accepted entrants will be notified on or before July 30, via e-mail (through WITHOUTABOX).
+Filmmakers whose films are not selected to screen at EIFF will also be notified by this date through the WITHOUTABOX email system.

 EXHIBITION FORMAT: Once a film is accepted, every attempt will be made by EIFF organizers to exhibit your film on the preferred exhibition format.
 However, due to budget and our movie venues, we prefer to EXHIBIT the following formats: